hpamanji/terraform-zero-to-hero-course/Day_01/06-first-configuration.md

 A Terraform configuration is a set of files written in HashiCorp Configuration Language (HCL) that define the infrastructure you want to create or manage.

 Your first configuration is the foundation of your infrastructure as code journey with Terraform.
-This is where we define resources like servers, databases, or storage.
+This is where you define resources like servers, databases, or storage.

 ## How does it work?